HuiYao-Amber/biostat777-intro-Hui-Yao/README.md

 # biostat777-intro-Hui-Yao

-This is repository for biostat140.777 in 2025 fall term2.
+This is me personal repository for Biostat 140.777 in 2025 fall term2.